 Coordinate to contract for private security personnel at identified critical resource staging sites.

-- 9. Maintain Continuity of Port Operations (MCPO) - a.
-ESF 1 Transportation
+9. Maintain Continuity of Port Operations (MCPO)

-In coordination with Seaport Unified Command, maintain situational awareness of on-going airport and seaport response operations and the effects on the capability to move in response assets pre landfall.
+In coordination with Seaport Unified Command, maintain situational awareness of on-going airport and seaport response operations and the effects on the capability to move in response assets pre-occurrence.